tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 The SNI was defined to facilitate management of servers, but the developers of middleboxes found out that they could take advantage of the information.
-Many examples of such usage are reviewed in [@?RFC8404].
+Many examples of such usage are reviewed in [@?RFC8404], other examples came out during discussions of this draft.
 They include:

  * Monitoring and identification of specific sites,

- * Content filtering by ISP blocking specific web sites in order to implement "parental controls", or to prevent access to phishing or other fraudulent web sites.
+ * Content filtering by network operators or ISP blocking specific web sites in order to implement, for example, parental controls, or to prevent access to phishing or other fraudulent web sites.

  * ISP assigning different QoS profiles to target services,